-In the end I chose Sourcehut because it provides the services I need (private Mercurial repos, issue tracker, etc.) and is an open source project.
-I hit one error in the system early on, and the response (an email notifying me the fix had been deployed, with a link to the patch) was gratifying.
+I like that it’s an open source project.
+I hit one error in the system early on, and reported it.
+I soon received an email notifying me that the fix had been deployed, with a link to the patch.

 I signed up for a paid account.